 Along with Gjirokastra, both these cities offers visitors a glimpse into the life during Ottoman times.
 For first time travelers, a visit to the nation’s capital, Tirana, is worth considering.
 123RF World Travel Guide believes the rainbow colored buildings, a growing coffee culture and a set of trendy bars have glamorized what used to be one of Europe’s least favorite cities into the upcoming star on the continent.

 Africa’s largest country lies just a hop and skip away from Europe.
 The perfect blend of cultures, landscapes and traditions, this vast land homes everything from fishing ports to the majestic Sahara Desert.
-For a sneak into the nation’s past, a trip to Timbad is a must.
+For a sneak into the nation’s past, a trip to Timgad is a must.
 The ruins here are one of the finest Roman sites in existence, spreading as far as the eye can see.
 Next, spend time in the markets and bath chambers in Djemila and witness one of the great archaeological cities coming to life.

 However, there is no denying that the Sahara is the most striking feature in Algeria.
 To enter, cross the El Kautara Gorges to the south of Constantine.
 The glimpse of the desert at this point is simply breathtaking, as the gorges are said to separate the winter land from the everlasting summer.
 For the ultimate experience, camp out in the desert and make your way across this picturesque setting on the back of a camel.

-Tucked between France and Spain, this tiny land of narrow valleys, snow capped mountains and Romanesque churches are demanding to be noticed.
+Tucked between France and Spain, this tiny land of narrow valleys, snow capped mountains and Romanesque churches is demanding to be noticed.
 The gorgeous Pyrenees remains a hot-spot among the rich and famous for skiing trips.
 And the pricing illustrates that.
 If you are looking to splurge, stay in the El Serat mountain village and feast your eyes to gorgeous views.
 As the days gets warmer, Andorra offers excellent hiking conditions, with sweeping valleys and beautiful vistas.